lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 	- The script is configured for a wild card certificate $DNSName="+".
 If you do no want to configure for a wildcard certificate binding, comment out $DNSName="+" and enable the following line, the full $DNSNAme reference, ##$DNSName="$server.chinacloudapp.cn".

-		Change the $DNSName value if you do not want to use the virtual machine’s DNS name for Reporting Services.
+		Change the $DNSName value if you do not want to use the virtual machine's DNS name for Reporting Services.
 If you use the parameter, the certificate must also use this name and you register the name globally on a DNS server.

 1. The script is currently configured for  Reporting Services.
-If you want to run the script for  Reporting Services, modify the version portion of the path to the namespace to “v11”, on the Get-WmiObject statement.
+If you want to run the script for  Reporting Services, modify the version portion of the path to the namespace to "v11", on the Get-WmiObject statement.

 1. Run the script.